 Our management's discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported revenue generated and expenses incurred during the reporting periods.
 Our estimates are based on our historical experience and various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about items that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.

-See Note 2 "Summary of Significant Accounting Policies," to our condensed consolidated financial statements, included in this Quarterly Report on Form 10-Q, for further discussion on our accounting policies.
 There have been no material changes to our critical accounting policies and estimates as compared to those disclosed in our Annual Report on Form 10-K.

 Recent Accounting Pronouncements